datahappy1/sudoku/README.md

 `008500010`<br>
 `090000400`<br>

-and the sudoku solver calculated solution (in ~40 seconds on a 8GB RAM VMWare virtual machine):
+and the sudoku solver calculated solution:

 `812753649`<br>
 `943682175`<br>